alan-turing-institute/data-safe-haven/CONTRIBUTING.md

 A [review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) will probably consist of a few questions to help clarify the work you've done.
 Keep an eye on your github notifications and be prepared to join in that conversation.

-You can update your [fork][github-fork] of the data safe haven [repository](https://github.com/alan-turing-institute/data-safe-haven) and the pull request will automatically update with those changes. **You don't need to submit a new pull request when you make a change in response to a review.**
+You can update your [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the data safe haven [repository](https://github.com/alan-turing-institute/data-safe-haven) and the pull request will automatically update with those changes. **You don't need to submit a new pull request when you make a change in response to a review.**

 GitHub has a [nice introduction](https://docs.github.com/en/get-started/quickstart/github-flow) to the pull request workflow, but please [get in touch](#get-in-touch) if you have any questions :balloon:.